-Some roasted beets recipes instruct you to use whole beets.
-Chopping them up first makes it easier to use them later, especially if you just want to put them on a salad or eat them right out of the refrigerator.
+This is an easy, delicious oven roasted beets recipe that’s seasoned with salt or vinegar.
+Some recipes instruct you to use whole beetroots.
+Chopping them up first makes it easier to use them later, especially if you want to put them on a salad or eat them right out of the refrigerator.

-This roasted beets recipe offers two preparations–seasoned with salt, or seasoned with salt and the vinegar of your choice.
+This roasted beets recipe offers two preparations–seasoned with salt or with salt and the vinegar of your choice.
 Over the years, I have used many types of vinegar for seasoning beets.
 Sherry vinegar makes the beets taste very sweet.
 Apple cider vinegar is nice and mild.
-Distilled white vinegar is strong and robust.
-Get experimental.
+Balsamic vinegar is a classic choice.
+And distilled white vinegar is strong and robust.
+Get experimental!

 4 cups peeled beets chopped into bite-size pieces